Gabbe64/foreign_cluster_connector/README.md

+## Description

+This is an initial implementation of the feature.............., intended to test its behavior and provide a working proof of concept.

+The controller must be deployed in the **central cluster**, where it will be responsible for creating a direct network connection between the two leaf clusters.
+It is triggered by the creation or deletion of a custom resource (CR) that contains all necessary metadata to establish the connection.
+The CR must be created within the central cluster.

 # Controller

 This project was created using **Kubebuilder**.
 Its purpose is to allow a central Kubernetes cluster — peered with two leaf clusters — to establish a direct connection between the leaf clusters.
 This connection optimizes network traffic and reduces the load on the central cluster.

-## Description

-This is an initial implementation of the feature, intended to test its behavior and provide a working proof of concept.

-The controller must be deployed in the **central cluster**, where it will be responsible for creating a direct network connection between the two leaf clusters.
-It is triggered by the creation or deletion of a custom resource (CR) that contains all necessary metadata to establish the connection.
-The CR must be created within the central cluster.
+#Advantages and Limitations

 ## Getting Started